Getting to the Root of the Community Garden Conflict

 The community garden saga continues!

-Using some permaculture techniques such as stakeholder questionnaires, interviews, and a good old fashioned chat over tea and cake, I try to get to the bottom of some of the problems that have been plaguing the community for many years.
+Using permaculture techniques such as stakeholder questionnaires, interviews, and a good old fashioned chat over tea and cake, I explore some of the problems that have been hanging around the community like a bad smell for too long.

 Beginning with a quick overview of the first steps in process of permaculture design, I go on to share some of the revelations and reflections that have come out of my investigations thus far!